abannerjee/widget-api/README.md

 API Server for a Widget Factory application.

 ## Setup
-The API Server is designed to work with the following:
+The API Server dependencies:
 - python3.5
 - postgresql (v9.5)

 ### PostgreSQL
-For local testing, the DB server must first be initialized using the following commands:
+For local testing, run the following commands to initialize and seed the DB:

 ```sh
 initdb /path/to/db/directory